pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/newfeature/new_package_requests.rst

 -----------------------------------------------------

 Feature freeze at milestone Alpha 3 is the last time for package meges to `devel source repository`_.
 It is recommended that to get things done a few weeks earlier, because package review may take some time.
+After this time the `exception process`_ is in progress.

 .. _Licensing Criterias: http://developer.pardus.org.tr/guides/licensing/index.html